education-web/java-ee-quickstart/README.md

 Project goal is to observe core Java EE technologies in the sample CRUD application.

-## Set up the environment
+## How to set up the environment?

 ### Set up Wildfly

 1. Download Wildfly at http://wildfly.org/downloads/Sample.
-Sample uses version 10.1.0.Final.
+This samples use version 10.1.0.Final.
 2. Unpack the Wildfly archive.
 3. Set the `WILDFLY_HOME` environment variable to point to the Wildfly installation directory.

-### Set up PostgreSQL
+### Set up PostgreSQL (only for production mode)

 1. Download PostgreSQL at https://www.postgresql.org/download/
 2. Connect to PostgreSQL, i.e. using psql or pgAdmin.